Michelle Bachelet: Peru

 In early 2007, Peru accused Chile of unilaterally redefining their shared sea boundary in a section of a law passed by Congress that detailed the borders of the new administrative region of Arica and Parinacota.
 The impasse was resolved by the Chilean Constitutional Tribunal, which declared that section unconstitutional.
 In March 2007, the Chilean state-owned and independent public broadcaster Televisión Nacional de Chile (TVN) canceled the broadcast of a documentary about the War of the Pacific after a cautionary call was made to the stations' board of directors by Chilean Foreign Relations Minister Alejandro Foxley, apparently acting on demands made by the Peruvian ambassador to Chile; the show was finally broadcast in late May of that year.
 In August 2007 the Chilean government filed a formal diplomatic protest with Peru and summoned home its ambassador after Peru published an official map claiming a part of the Pacific Ocean that Chile considers its sovereign territory.
 Peru said this was just another step in its plans to bring the dispute to the International Court of Justice in The Hague.
 In January 2008 Peru asked the court to consider the dispute, prompting Bachelet to summon home the Chilean ambassador in Lima for consultations.
+Rather than seek out confrontation, Bachelet's diplomatic instincts during this period generally leaned toward avoiding overt escalation with Bolivia as well; when reports emerged that her government might be open to discussing Bolivia's long-standing demand for sovereign access to the Pacific, Foreign Minister Foxley rejected the suggestion and reaffirmed that Chile would not question the inviolability of existing treaties, particularly the 1904 Treaty of Peace and Friendship between the two countries.